 Thu Dec 11: Theresa Eimer (Leibniz University of Hannover) "Is My RL Algorithm a Good Tool?" - What Evaluation Strategies Tell Us About Our Algorithms

-Thu Jan 8: Andrew Wagenmaker (UC Berkeley)
+Thu Jan 8: Andrew Wagenmaker (UC Berkeley) What Does RL Theory Have to Do with Robotics?

 If you have any questions about the seminar series, feel free to contact: